aasis21/visual_recognition/assign2/README.md

 You can divide the given dataset into training, validation and test sets in whichever manner you see fit.

+### Approach
+We used **CNN with Transfer learning and data augmentation**  to solve the problem.
+The detailed report can be found [here](report.pdf).

+### Result
+We achieved approx 98% accuracy an course classification and 84% accuracy on fine classification.

+### Code
+File Included in code folder:

+COARSE :
+    coarse.py : For Coarse Classification

+FINE:
+    fine_aircrafts.py
+    fine_birds.py
+    fine_cars.py
+    fine_dogs.py
+    fine_flowers.py

+PREDICTION:
+    predict.py : run this to get coarse and fine prediction.
+Assumes models in place.
+Generates output.txt

 ### Dataset

 The training data can be downloaded from here: [here](https://drive.google.com/drive/folders/1H8H2NS193l78A6xsDyi5iEQpUGlSsn51?fbclid=IwAR0J7KFVd_sdPBCyQwqw5balQHpTLoTxqfdv5pZ_ElMb5IyRS9MDw2ejlyw)